 Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Religion and Human Rights - Animal Rights - Community - Freedom of Speech Animal experimentation (arguments for and against, including religious perspectives) and the difference between medical and cosmetic testing.
 Religious perspectives (Buddhism, Christianity, Sikhism, Hinduism, Judaism and Islam) on vegetarianism and eating meat.
 Religious attitudes towards immigration and social cohesion.
 Freedom of speech, hate speech and religious perspectives on freedom of expression.
 Oracy skills.
 Paired, group and class discussion.
 Listening to and respecting the opinions of others.
 Summarising and articulating different perspectives on a variety of topics.
-Strive for Five - Lesson 4 Whiteboards used for formative assessment/feedback throughout the topic.
-Written peer feedback using WWW/EBI on extended writing task.
-Students will discuss the moral and ethical dilemmas posed around animal rights.
+Strive for Five - Lesson 4 Students will discuss the moral and ethical dilemmas posed around animal rights.
 Students will explore attitudes and divisions around social cohesion and immigration.
 Teachers will address misconceptions in relation to migrants, refugees and displaced people.
 Students will discuss the positive and negative impacts of challenging or limiting freedom of expression.
-Autumn 2 Religion and Human Rights - Gender - Social Justice The difference between gender and sex.
-LGBTQ+ terminology Carousel assessment used for summative topic assessment.
-Recall questions covering animal experimentation, immigration and social Students will discuss the difference between equality and equity.